-Al Zorah is located on the coast on the old road to Umm al Quwain and Ras al Khaimah.
-The million square foot mangrove forest and nature reserve is home to many species of birds and temporary home to many more during the migratory season.
+Al Zorah is home to the Oberoi, camp sites, golf club, a marina, a battle park, watersports centre, kids’ water fun, boat rides, walk way and a million square foot mangrove forest and nature reserve, which is home to many species of birds and temporary home to many more during the migratory season.
 If bird-watching is your thing, this is the place for you.

 A 12km-long waterfront goes along one side of the mangrove forest whilst the sea lies on the other.
 The waterfront leads to Al Zorah Marina where you can dine, drink coffee, take a boat ride, enjoy water sports and your children can play in the play park, Funtastico.

 On the opposite side of the road to Marina 1 is Quest for Adventure where you can take a kayak through the mangroves, go wake boarding, try your hand at stand up paddle boarding, get soaked on an inflatable ringo ride, pedal a pedalo, hire a bike, practise your archery skills or invite your friends for archery tag.
 (Photo credit: Quest for Adventure)

 Zorah Beach is right at the end of the peninsula and looks out to a beautiful light blue sea in the daytime.
 Later it becomes darker as the sun gets lower before turning a lovely silvery blue as the sun starts to go down.
 It is a popular spot for caravans and for fishing in the daytime and campfires and barbecues in the evening.

 There are also private areas further down the beach such as the new Bianky Beach Camp where you can stay overnight in their chalets, bungalows and tents or buy a day pass.
 They have a pool, bar, restaurant, sheltered seating areas along the beach, barbecue areas.
 More activities are planned soon.